ARU1-TEAM/Arch-installation/README.md

 - Then type `n` again.
 And for this one, you can leave everything by default (the last sector will automatically take all the remaining space).
 So just press `enter` 3 times.

 Now we will change the partitions format
+- First type `t` and select the partition 1 by typing `1` to change it's format.
+And then type `1` again to change the first partition format into EFI
+- Type `t` again and this time type `2` to select the second partition.
+Then type `19` to put the second partition format in linux_swap